HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 Digital transformation (DT) is the process by which an organization adopts and implements digital technology to create new or modify existing products, services, and operations by converting business processes into a digital format [1][2][3]

-Digital transformation of Cultural Industry: is a digital transformation focuses on industries that integrate the creation, production, and commercialization of creative content, whether in the form of goods or services in a digital format[J. Heider 2024].
+Digital transformation of Cultural Industry: is a digital transformation focuses on industries in a digital format that integrate the creation, production, and commercialization of creative content, whether in the form of goods or services [J. Heider 2024].

 #### References
 1  Mirzagayeva, Shamiya; Aslanov, Heydar (2022-12-15).
 "The digitalization process: what has it led to, and what can we expect in the future?"
 (PDF).
 Metafizika.
 5 (4): 10–21. eISSN 2617-751X.
 ISSN 2616-6879.
 OCLC 1117709579.
 Archived from the original (PDF) on 2022-11-12.
 Retrieved 2022-10-14.